 4. The Provider is neither an operator nor a provider of the Third Party Services themselves unless provided elsewhere otherwise.
 The conditions for using the Third Party Services and other related rights and obligations are dealt with in a separate legal relation between the Customer and the Third Party which provides or operates the relevant Third Party Service.

 II.
-Definitions in this Agreement unless expressly stated otherwise:
+Definitions in this Contract unless expressly stated otherwise:

 2. Third Party.
 A Third Party means any entity other than the Provider or Customer.